tianyu1412/Hunyuan-A13B/README.md

 ### Key Features and Advantages

 - **Compact yet Powerful**: With only 13 billion active parameters (out of a total of 80 billion), the model delivers competitive performance on a wide range of benchmark tasks, rivaling much larger models.
-- **Hybrid Inference Support**: Supports both fast and slow thinking modes, allowing users to flexibly choose according to their needs.
+- **Hybrid Reasoning Support**: Supports both fast and slow thinking modes, allowing users to flexibly choose according to their needs.
 - **Ultra-Long Context Understanding**: Natively supports a 256K context window, maintaining stable performance on long-text tasks.
-- **Enhanced Agent Capabilities**: Optimized for agent tasks, achieving leading results on benchmarks such as BFCL-v3 and τ-Bench.
+- **Enhanced Agent Capabilities**: Optimized for agent tasks, achieving leading results on benchmarks such as BFCL-v3, τ-Bench and C3-Bench.
 - **Efficient Inference**: Utilizes Grouped Query Attention (GQA) and supports multiple quantization formats, enabling highly efficient inference.

 ### Why Choose Hunyuan-A13B?